numba/numba/docs/source/developer/mission.rst

 Introduction
 ------------

-This document is the mission statement for the Numba project.
+The mission statement describes the goals and purposes of the Numba project.
 It exists to provide a clear description of the purposes and goals of the project.
-This document begins by providing some background on use-cases for Numba and categories of users.
-With this context established it continues with a description of the overall goals of the Numba project and its future direction.
+As such, this document provides background on Numba use-cases and types of users, and outlines Numba's overall goals and its future direction.

 This is a living document: